mcp-java/jbang-catalog/readme.md

 # Java MCP Server Catalog

-This is a catalog of Java MCP Servers.
+This is a catalog of Java MCP Servers driving the [mcp-java.github.io](https://mcp-java.github.io) page.

-Curated and created by the community.

 You can list these using any of the following commands: